swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 A house is in ruins,  dilapidated; in the same way as the health of a patient is in ruins, his<br>
       normal functioning disrupted.
 You  want to repare this tumbledown house and make it habitable.
 To this end you use  bricks, tiles, cement, breeze blocks, stone, etc. That is to say, the same  construction materials that served to build the house in the first place.

-58</p>
+58

-    <p>It is the  same for a run down body in poor health, one that is sick.
+    It is the  same for a run down body in poor health, one that is sick.
 Only the materials  that served to build it initially can be used to repare it, to buck it up, to  revive it.

 The  Naturopath who resorts to&nbsp; hip-baths, massages, infusions, and to all the  modes of treatment used in this field, is not a natural hygienist.